HLi199305-ee/ACDC_OPF_Develope/OPF_julia/README.md

 # ⚡ Julia Implementation of AC/DC OPF

-This folder contains the Julia-based implementation of the AC/DC OPF model using JuMP optimization framework and the Gurobi solver.
+This folder contains the Julia-based implementation of the AC/DC OPF model using the JuMP optimization framework and the Gurobi solver.

-> **Current Status:** This is an **early-stage Version 0.1, Still building** ... more features is ongoing !
+> **Current Status:** This is an **early-stage Version 0.1, Still building** ... more features are ongoing !

 ---